A Final Voyage On Portugal’s The Presidential Train

 Was The Presidential Train Worth It?

-At around 750 euros per person for a one day train journey, the price might seem a little daunting initially.
-But having experienced everything The Presidential Train offered, I have this to say.
+At €750 per person for a one day train journey, the price might not be for everyone.
+But having experienced everything The Presidential Train offered, I have this to say:

 Simply put, as far as luxury train rides in the world, The Presidential Train is far and away the most economical and value-filled trip that one can experience.
+It is worth of being recognized as a bucket list splurge.

 From sourcing the train, pulling the Michelin-starred chefs away from their restaurants, bringing on board an endless supply of fine wines, procuring private access to Quinta do Vesuvio, and sending us off with all sorts of treats, the trip was worth every penny and more.